1 9 6 3 - 1 9 6 7 (USA)

 The finale had a 72% viewing share of the audience in the USA - At that time the largest recorded for a single episode of an on-going series.

-To keep the outcome secret, the second and final segment was televised all over the world on the same day and everyone was able to see Kimble shoot the one-armed bandit (pictured at left) as he wrestled with Kimble in a life-and-death struggle.
+To keep the outcome secret, the second and final segment was televised all over the world on the same day and everyone was able to see Gerard shoot the One-Armed Man (pictured at left) as he wrestled with Kimble in a life-and-death struggle.

 In 1993 Harrison Ford portrayed Richard Kimble in a new and highly successful movie version of The Fugitive which also inspired a sequel, US Marshals.